shaylamstevens/story-arc/out-of-the-hole.md

 ## Chapter 3: Hardship
-the poor girl couldnt figure out this tech stuff and it made her really sad.
+the poor girl couldnt figure out this tech stuff and it made her really sad...
+I couldnt find where the rock was

 ## Chapter 4: Recovery